Seahawks’ DK Metcalf on Russell Wilson’s offseason, that 100-meter race and his future in Seattle

 Asked if he’d like to stay in Seattle his entire career, Metcalf said: “I pray.
 I hate traveling, so I pray (he stays in Seattle).’’

-But Metcalf also said he loves playing for coach Pete Carroll.
+But Metcalf also said he loves playing for Carroll.

 “I love his energy,’’ Metcalf said.
 “He lets me be myself.
 I can come in with a different color hair every week and he’s not going to call me out.